Health and Safety Emergencies: (541) 737-7000

 - Mandatory orientation meetings during the term prior to departure

 The overall goal of each program is cultural and linguistic immersion.
 Classes are small and taught in Spanish by experienced Mexican professors.
 The curriculum for all classes integrates cultural and historical content.
-Teachers often take students off campus to visit historically, culturally and/or architecturally significant sites.
-Qualified Oregon faculty typically serve as program Resident Directors in summer sessions.
-The 14-week fall Mexican Studies program provides an expanded course roster for in depth and focused study.
-The Universidad Autónoma de Querétaro (UAQ), the state’s largest public university, hosts the academic programs.
-Please refer to the course descriptions for each program posted here.
+Teachers often take students off site to visit historically, culturally, and/or architecturally significant sites.
+Qualified Oregon faculty or staff typically serve as program Resident Directors in summer sessions.

 For a full listing of courses and course descriptions, please see the following documents: